 (“Charm is deceitful and beauty is passing, But a woman who fears the Lord, she shall be praised.)

 Since Dottie’s SWAPS were for a Mother-Daughter Luncheon,

 the verse was apt for the event and tied in beautifully with the simple yet elegant floral piece Dottie made.

-Now girl scouts SWAPS are not always multi-functional, but this one could even be transformed into earrings for your girl scout!
+Now SWAPS are not always multi-functional, but this one could even be transformed into earrings for your girl scout!

-Now isn’t that the easiest Girl Scout SWAPS your scout has made?
+Now isn’t that the easiest SWAPS your girl scout has made?

 Does your daughter’s troop participate in Girl Scout Cookie Sales and Girl Scout Fall Sales?

 If so, these Girl Scout Thank You cards are great to pass out to customers.